GitLiveApp/GitLive/_sections/visibility-vscode.md

 GitLive displays all of your teammates’ working copies for the repositories that you share write access to.
 If your teammate is not active in a working copy, the last known state of the file will be visible, including uncommitted changes.

-In the screenshot below **SuDa2103** shares access with you to the repository called **sample-repo**.
-He is currently working on the **sample-repo** repository as denoted by the green dot next to the repository name.
+In the screenshot below **Ismael Juma** shares access with you to the repository called **spark**.
+He is currently working on the **spark** repository as denoted by the green dot next to the repository name.

 ![See which repos your teammates are on](/uploads/visibility-repo-vscode.png "Which Repo"){:class="screenshot"}

 ### What branch are they currently on?

 As useful as it is to know a fellow developer is online, a common question teammates ask each other is ***what branch are you on?***
 With the enhanced presence you can see the branch your teammate is currently working on.
-As can be seen in the screenshot below, **SuDa2103** is currently checked out on the **bugfix** branch within the **sample-repo** repository.
+As can be seen in the screenshot below, **Ismael Juma** is currently checked out on the **fresh-checkout-2** branch within the **spark** repository.

 ![See which branch your teammates are on](/uploads/visibility-branch-vscode.png "Which Branch"){:class="screenshot"}

 The green dot next to the file name indicates that your teammate is active in that particular file.
-Below **SuDa2103** is currently active in file **BluetoothService.kt**.
+Below **Ismael Juma** is currently active in file **log-view.js**.

 ![See which file your teammates are on](/uploads/visibility-file-vscode.png "Which File"){:class="screenshot"}